AnarchoTechNYC/meta/train-the-trainers/mr-robots-netflix-n-hack/week-2/strengthening-passwords-to-defend-against-john/README.md

 $dynamic_26$ced91977849c44fd009ba437c14c1b74f632fae6:Sup3rs3kr3tP@24431w0rd
 ```

 > :bulb: The format of this line is JtR-specific, but closely resembles the syntax used by the [Modular Crypt Format](https://pythonhosted.org/passlib/modular_crypt_format.html).
-More on that a bit later.
-In the meantime, the super-curious reader can refer to the `doc/DYNAMIC` file in the official John the Ripper source distribution for details.
+See the "[Hash string format](#hash-string-format)" section, below, for generally-applicable details, or the `doc/DYNAMIC` file in the official John the Ripper source distribution for more information about "`dynamic`" hash formats in John the Ripper.

 If you look closely, you can see both the hashed and plain versions of the password, but John the Ripper's documentation suggests an easier way of viewing this file's contents.
 Invoking `john` with its `--show` option (instead of its `--wordlist` option) presents a nicer readout: